Atanas Zafirov: Chairman of the BSP & Deputy Prime Minister

-As Deputy Prime Minister, Zafirov defended the budget presented by the Zhelyazkov Government, claiming that it defended social rights and insured economic growth.
+As Deputy Prime Minister, Zafirov defended the budget presented by the Zhelyazkov Government, claiming that it defended social rights and ensured economic growth.
 He further praised the work of Prime Minister Rosen Zhelayzkov, who he qualified as professional.
 However, the BSP insisted on the preservation of planned pension increases according to the "Swiss rule", something which GERB opposed.
 Ultimately, after a conversation between Zafirov and Borisov it was agreed that a recalculation of pensions within the given budgetary frame would be conducted by the National Insurance Institute.
 In the end, the two parties agreed to a 5% pension increase for 2025, which was lower compared to the estimate according to the "Swiss rule".

-On 9 March, 2025, Zafirov unveiled his deputies within the party before the new composition of the National Council: Kaloyan Pargov, Ivan Takov, Ivan Ivanov and Ivan Peshev.
+On 9 March 2025, Zafirov unveiled his deputies within the party before the new composition of the National Council: Kaloyan Pargov, Ivan Takov, Ivan Ivanov and Ivan Peshev.

 Following the confirmation that Velichie were set to enter the National Assembly following a court-ordered recalculation of the results, Zafirov confirmed that the BSP would continue to support the Zhelyazkov Government, even if it meant maintaining an unstable majority.

 Speaking before the National Conference on the Prevention of Drug Abuse by Minors, Zafirov expressed the view that vapes should be banned in Bulgaria.

-On 31 March, Zafirov proposed a motion to extend welfare support for Ukrainian refugees until 1 May, 2025, which was approved by the cabinet.
+On 31 March, Zafirov proposed a motion to extend welfare support for Ukrainian refugees until 1 May 2025, which was approved by the cabinet.

 On 15 April, Zafirov confirmed that the government had stopped the procedure for the sale of two reactors from the Belene nuclear power plant to Ukraine, a key priority for the BSP in the previous elections.

 With the increasing informal support of DPS-NN for the incumbent government, Zafirov praised their decision, stating that they were one of the parties that demonstrated "political reason" in the current parliament.

 After a referendum on the entrance of Bulgaria into the Eurozone in 2026 was proposed by President Rumen Radev on 9 May, Zafirov stated that the BSP opposed the referendum due to it being unconstitutional.
-He further argued that the Eurozone would not have any adverse social or economic impacts on Bulgaria, advocating for immidiate membership in 2026.
+He further argued that the Eurozone would not have any adverse social or economic impacts on Bulgaria, advocating for immediate membership in 2026.
 The decision was a significant change in the position of the BSP, who had previously been sceptical of Bulgaria's Eurozone membership under the leadership of Korneliya Ninova.

-Speaking at the annual BSP rally on Mount Buzludzha on 2 August, 2025, Zafirov praised the current government and stated that the BSP were an important element in the revival of Bulgarian statehood.
+Speaking at the annual BSP rally on Mount Buzludzha on 2 August 2025, Zafirov praised the current government and stated that the BSP were an important element in the revival of Bulgarian statehood.